-(3) Landscaped Area

-In determining a development application for the erection of a building on land, the consent authority must take into consideration (where relevant) the extent to which landscaping should be used-

-- (a) as a means of assisting in the protection of the unique alpine environment of the alpine resort concerned, and to maximise its natural visual amenity, for the benefit of visitors and natural ecosystems, and - (b) to assist in the provision of adequate open space to complement any commercial use in the alpine resort concerned, and - (c) to limit the apparent mass and bulk of the building, and - (d) as an amenity protection buffer between the proposed building and other buildings, - (e) as a means of reducing run-off, and - (f) to protect significant existing site features and limit the area of any site disturbed during and after the carrying out of development.
+(3) Landscaped Area In determining a development application for the erection of a building on land, the consent authority must take into consideration (where relevant) the extent to which landscaping should be used- (a) as a means of assisting in the protection of the unique alpine environment of the alpine No vegetation is proposed to be removed as part of this application. resort concerned, and to maximise its natural visual amenity, for the benefit of visitors and natural ecosystems, and Future clearing to maintain APZ in perpetuity to be in consultation with NPWS. (b) to assist in the provision of adequate open space to complement any commercial use in the alpine resort concerned, and No changes to existing open space provisions proposed.
+Improvements will provide more modern amenities for guests and promote (c) to limit the apparent mass and bulk of the building, and commercial use of the resort.
+No change to existing building footprint, bulk (d) as an amenity protection buffer between and mass. the proposed building and other buildings, No changes proposed. (e) as a means of reducing run-off, and No changes proposed. (f) to protect significant existing site features and limit the area of any site disturbed during and after the carrying out of development.
+No significant existing site features identified on site.